marcelocra/marcelocra/README.md

 Main topics:

-- Dev workflow, setup and tools, with a focus on productivity
+- Dev workflow, setup and tools, with focus on productivity
 - Programming languages and projects interests:
-  - Deno, Deno Fresh and Deno Deploy
+  - TypeScript, Deno, Deno Fresh and Deno Deploy
+  - Svelte and Astro
   - Clojure and ClojureScript
-  - F# (for web and apps, with Elmish and Bolero)
+  - F#

-You can reach me easily on [Telegram](https://bit.ly/3NwNHXK) or on
+You can reach me easily on [Telegram](https://bit.ly/3NwNHXK).
-<a rel="me" href="https://mastodon.social/@marcelocra">Mastodon</a>.

 Cheers! ;)